 I love fresh summer vegetables!
 Locally sourced fresh food is loaded with nutrients and flavor.
 One summer vegetable often overlooked is okra.
 People seem to either love it or hate it!
-While some people may not like the taste, it seems that many people dislike it because of its reputation for becoming slimy when cooked.
+Many people dislike it because of its reputation for becoming slimy when cooked.
 This recipe uses baking mix and peanuts, and the okra is fried.
-Generally, I do not find okra too slippery other than a little on the cutting knife after slicing it.
+Generally, I do not find okra too slippery, other than a little on the cutting knife after slicing it.
 Once cooked in this recipe, there are no issues.

 Fun Facts About Okra